Sermons

 8 July 2018

 Last Sunday Channel 7 aired a program featuring a Melbourne man Charlie Goldsmith.
-Charlie claims to have the gift of healing that he has been using for over 18 years which he kept very private.
-It wasn’t until after his first hospital study, completed in 2013 by doctors, interestingly, at the New York University Lutheran… Read more
+Charlie claims to have the gift of healing that he has been using for over 18 years… Read more

 Pentecost 6 – The Ministry of Interruptions (Year B)